ciromattia/kcc/README.md

 ### KindleGen

-(This is not needed for Koreader users on Kindle.
+(This is not needed for Koreader users on jailbroken Kindle.
 Just set output to CBZ instead.)

 On Windows and macOS, install [Kindle Previewer](https://www.amazon.com/Kindle-Previewer/b?ie=UTF8&node=21381691011) and `kindlegen` will be autodetected from it.